 (i) all deeds, wills, securities, papers, books of account, records, vouchers and other documents in its possession or control which are held on behalf of its clients or which relate to any trust of which it is sole trustee or co-trustee only with one or more of its employees; and

 (ii) all sums of money due from it or held by it on behalf of its clients or subject to any trust as aforesaid.

-5.4.3 The memorandum and articles of association of an incorporated practice which is a company shall be only in terms previously approved by the Council, following submission of a draft thereof in terms of rule 5.3 (b)(ii), and thereafter no such incorporated practice shall alter its memorandum and articles without the prior consent of the Council.
+5.4.3 The incorporation documents of an incorporated practice shall be only in terms previously approved by the Council, following submission of the draft thereof in terms of rule 5.3 (b)(ii), and thereafter no such incorporated practice shall alter its incorporation documents without the prior consent of the Council.

-5.4.4 The Council may charge a fee to be prescribed from time to time by the Council in respect of its examination and, if thought fit, its approval of the memorandum and articles of association of an incorporated practice which is a company or any alteration thereof and such fee shall be in addition to the fee referred to in rule 5.3 (a)(iv).
+5.4.4 The Council may charge a fee to be prescribed from time to time by the Council in respect of its examination and, if thought fit, its approval of the incorporation documents of an incorporated practice or any alteration thereof and such fee shall be in addition to the fee referred to in rule 5.3 (a)(v).

 Undertaking to Council

-5.5 Every person who becomes a member of an incorporated practice which is incorporated with limited liability shall grant an undertaking to the Council on the same terms as the undertaking described in rule 5.3(d).
+5.5 Every person who becomes a member of an incorporated practice which is incorporated with limited liability shall grant an undertaking to the Council on the same terms as the undertaking described in rule 5.3(c).

 Ongoing Provisions

-5.6.1 The members and directors of an incorporated practice which is a company shall ensure that the conditions of its memorandum and articles of association are given effect to at all times and without delay.
+5.6.1 The members (and , where appointed, directors) of an incorporated practice shall ensure that the conditions of its incorporation documents are given effect to at all times and without delay.

-5.6.2 The Council may at any time require an incorporated practice which is a company to demonstrate that the requirements of rule 5.4 are being complied with.
+5.6.2 The Council may at any time require the members of an incorporated practice to demonstrate that the requirements of rule 5.4 are being complied with.
+In particular, where the incorporation documents of an incorporated practice contain provision for the nomination of any other regulated person to carry out functions necessary to secure compliance with rule 5.4, the Council may, at any time, require evidence of the continuing agreement of the person so nominated to exercise such functions.
+Such evidence shall be in a form reasonably required by the Council.

 5.6.3 Incorporated practices shall notify the Council, within fourteen days of such change, of:-